-In April 2009, the FASB issued Staff Position (FSP) No. 115-2 and No. 124-2, Recognition and Presentation of Other-Than-Temporary Impairments, which amended previous existing guidance for determining whether impairment is other-than-temporary for debt securities.
-The FSP requires an entity to assess whether it intends to sell, or it is more likely than not that it will be required to sell, a security in an unrealized loss position before recovery of its amortized cost basis.
+In April 2009, the FASB issued authoritative guidance which amended previous existing guidance for determining whether impairment is other-thantemporary for debt securities.
+This guidance requires an entity to assess whether it intends to sell, or it is more likely than not that it will be required to sell, a security in an unrealized loss position before recovery of its amortized cost basis.
 If either of these criteria is met, the entire difference between amortized cost and fair value is recognized in earnings.
 For securities that do not meet the aforementioned criteria, the amount of impairment recognized in earnings is limited to the amount related to credit losses, while impairment related to other factors is recognized in other comprehensive income.
-Additionally, the FSP expands and increases the frequency of existing disclosures about other-than-temporary impairments for debt and equity securities.
-This FSP is effective for interim and annual reporting periods ending after June 15, 2009.
-The Company adopted this FSP on April 1, 2009 and its adoption did not have a material impact on the Company's financial position or results of operations.
+Additionally, this guidance expands and increases the frequency of existing disclosures about other-than-temporary impairments for debt and equity securities.
+The Company adopted this guidance on April 1, 2009, and its adoption did not have a material impact on the Company's financial position or results of operations.

-In April 2009, the FASB issued FSP No. 157-4, Determining Fair Value When the Volume and Level of Activity for the Asset and Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly.
-This FSP emphasizes that even if there has been a significant decrease in the volume and level of activity, the objective of a fair value measurement remains the same.
+In April 2009, the FASB issued authoritative guidance that emphasizes that even if there has been a significant decrease in the volume and level of activity, the objective of a fair value measurement remains the same.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction (that is, not a forced liquidation or distressed sale) between market participants.
-The FSP provides a number of factors to consider when evaluating whether there has been a significant decrease in the volume and level of activity for an asset or liability in relation to normal market activity.
+This guidance provides a number of factors to consider when evaluating whether there has been a significant decrease in the volume and level of activity for an asset or liability in relation to normal market activity.
 In addition, when transactions or quoted prices are not considered orderly, adjustments to those prices based on the weight of available information may be needed to determine the appropriate fair value.
-The FSP also requires increased disclosures.
-This FSP is effective for interim and annual reporting periods ending after June 15, 2009, and shall be applied prospectively.
-The Company adopted this FSP on April 1, 2009, and its adoption did not have a material impact on the Company's financial position or results of operations.
+The guidance also requires increased disclosures.
+The Company adopted this guidance on April 1, 2009, and its adoption did not have a material impact on the Company's financial position or results of operations.

-In April 2009, the FASB issued FSP No. 107-1 and APB 28-1, Interim Disclosures about Fair Value of Financial Instruments.
-This FSP amended FASB Statement No. 107, Disclosures about Fair Value of Financial Instruments, to require disclosures about fair value of financial instruments for interim reporting periods of publicly traded companies that were previously only required in annual financial statements.
-This FSP is effective for interim reporting periods ending after June 15, 2009.
-The Company adopted this FSP on April 1, 2009 and its adoption did not have a material effect on its results of operations or financial position.
+In April 2009, the FASB issued authoritative guidance that requires disclosures about the fair value of financial instruments for interim reporting periods of publicly traded companies that were previously only required in annual financial statements.
+The Company adopted this guidance on April 1, 2009, and its adoption did not have a material effect on its results of operations or financial position.

-In December 2007, the FASB issued SFAS 141(R), Business Combinations ("SFAS 141R").
-SFAS 141R replaces SFAS 141, Business Combinations ("SFAS 141").
-SFAS 141R retains the fundamental requirements in SFAS 141 that the acquisition method of accounting (which SFAS 141 called the purchase method) be used for all business combinations and for an acquirer to be identified for each business combination.
-SFAS 141R also establishes principles and requirements for how the acquirer: (a) recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, and any noncontrolling interest in the acquiree; (b) recognizes and measures the goodwill acquired in the business combination or a gain from a bargain purchase; and (c) determines what information to disclose to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
-SFAS 141R will apply prospectively for the Company to business combinations for which the acquisition date is on or after April 1, 2009.
+In December 2007, the FASB revised authoritative guidance for business combinations which establishes principles and requirements for how the acquirer: (a) recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, and any noncontrolling interest in the acquiree; (b) recognizes and measures the goodwill acquired in the business combination or a gain from a bargain purchase; and (c) determines what information to disclose to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
+This guidance will apply prospectively for the Company to business combinations for which the acquisition date is on or after April 1, 2009.
+The Company accounted for the business combination that it completed during the nine months ended December 31, 2009 under this guidance.